 Both the patient and dental practitioner need to be aware that the cause of a toothache might not be from the teeth.
 The head and neck areas are complex anatomical regions; they contain a myriad of structures apart from our teeth.
 Pain can translate along any part along this pathway.

-Myofascial Pain or TMD Can Be Tricky to Diagnose & Treat
+Myofascial Pain and TMD Can Be Tricky to Diagnose & Treat

-Chronic pain such as myofascial pain or TMD can be tricky to diagnose and treat.
+Chronic pain such as myofascial pain and TMD can be tricky to diagnose and treat.
 When in doubt, always consult a trained pain management dentist.
-At Nourish Dental Care is in the proper diagnosis, management and treatment of orofacial pain and TMD, myofascial pain, pain and sleep dentistry and dental implants.
+Our focus at Nourish Dental Care is in the proper diagnosis, management and treatment of orofacial pain and TMD, myofascial pain, pain and sleep dentistry, and dental implants.

-Dr. Eric Chionh is formally trained in Oral Medicine and Orofacial Pain, and holds a Singapore Dental Council approved qualification in Oral Medicine.
+Dr. Eric Chionh is formally trained in Oral Medicine and Orofacial Pain, and holds a Singapore Dental Council approved qualification in these areas.
 You can find out more about him and our dental practice on our About Page.
 Visit Our Services page to find out more about all dental and pain management services we provide.